VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/LogsQL.md

 `| field_values field_name` [pipe](#pipe) returns all the values for the given [`field_name` field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model)
 with the number of logs per each value.
-For example, the following query returns all the values with the number of matching logs for the field `level` over logs logs for the last 5 minutes:
+For example, the following query returns all the values with the number of matching logs for the field `level` over logs for the last 5 minutes:

 ```logsql
 _time:5m | field_values level